Fish Tank Siphon Stopper® Key Features

 - Clean, professional look – no “sloppy tank” syndrome

 Fish Tank Siphons Stopper® Aquarium Systems

-The patent pending fish tank Siphons Stopper® is a great way to minimize risk of a back siphon into your sump and at the same time gives you great flexibility to manipulate the water flow of your tank without introducing excessive evaporation.
-No more reliance on failure prone check valves!
+The patent-pending fish tank Siphons Stopper® is a great way to minimize the risk of a back siphon into your sump and at the same time gives you great flexibility to manipulate the water flow of your tank without introducing excessive evaporation.
+No more reliance on failure-prone check valves!

 Typical Water Line with Pumps Off

-Output fitting goes above water line then back under water to prevent excessive evaporation.
-This, plus allowing air to enter at the cap above the water line will prevent a back siphon when a pump stops.
+Output fitting goes above the water line then back underwater to prevent excessive evaporation.
+This, plus allowing air to enter at the cap above the waterline will prevent a back siphon when a pump stops.

 Output Nozzle Placement

 With the Siphon Stopper® aquarium systems in place, you can put the output nozzle at any height in the tank you want to increase circulation without risking a back siphon past the overflow height.

 Fish Tank Siphons Stopper® Cap

 Above the waterline yet below the lids- lets a small stream of water out while pumps are running.
 Lets air in immediately to break the siphon should the pump stop running for whatever reason.